 - Sesame seeds: If you do not have any, it is fine.
 If you have some, toasted sesame seeds add extra flavor.

 How to Make Asian Salad Dressing

-Add all ingredients to a bowl and whisk, or to a jar with a lid and shake.
+Whisk.
+You can also use a jar with a lid and shake.
 Make sure the lid screws on tightly and doesn’t leak.
-Otherwise, “good luck!”
-Also storage glass containers with snap on plastic lid work well.
+Also, storage glass containers with snap-on plastic lids work well.

-- Thinly slice a lot of cucumbers, pour Asian dressing on top and there is your Asian cucumber salad.
+- Cucumbers: Thinly slice a lot of cucumbers, pour Asian dressing on top and there is your Asian cucumber salad.